How To Go From Chatting Online To Dating In Real Life

-If you ask someone out on a date before they’ve built that level of trust, then they are more likely to decline or back out on your invitation all together.
+If you ask someone out on a date before they’ve built that level of trust, then they are more likely to decline or back out on your invitation altogether.
 You want the other person to be waiting on pins and needles for you to make the move, rather be taken aback by your seemingly premature actions.
-The best is to meet within the first two weeks of dating – studies show that after about 14-17 days, people started to feel let down after this two week tipping point.
+The best is to meet within the first two weeks of dating online – studies show that after about 14-17 days, people started to feel let down after this two-week tipping point.

 So, test out the waters.
 Play with that person through conversation.
 Feel them out.
 Do they banter how you like?
 How’s their sense of humor?
 Do they ask questions about you?
 Can they carry a conversation?

 After a couple of days, when you’ve decided that this is the person you want to ask out on a date or who you want to ask you out on a date, start moving in closer.
 Send those ‘Good Morning’ texts to show that you’re thinking about them, ask how their day is going and share details about yours.
 What you’re doing here is painting a picture of what it would look like if this became the norm.
 Now, the infatuation starts to build.

 Don’t be afraid to get old school and ask for their number.
 A phone date is a really great way to break the ice before a face-to-face date.
 Not to mention, it’s quite romantic in this day and age.

 Tip 4 – Propose a date